Strugglers & Others

 Picture

-Connie Williams is an author and retired school teacher in California.
+Connie Averitt Williams is an author and retired school teacher in California.
 She is blessed with three kids and their spouses, ten grandkids, and a husband who loves his flip phone.
-Connie enjoys reading, playing the piano at church, and doing things like taking phone-photos of God’s amazing nature in the sunlight glare--and later viewing her work in the shade only to discover she has eight new selfies of her chin.
+Connie enjoys reading, playing the piano at church, and doing things like taking phone-photos of God’s amazing nature in the sunlight glare--and later viewing her work only to discover she has eight new selfies of her chin.
 Life is full of surprises.

 Contact Info:

-Email: connieawilliams44@yahoo.com
+Email: W[email protected]

 Facebook: Connie Averitt Williams Author